Holic75/Baldurs-gate-dnd-3.5/README.md

 ```
 – May cast priest spells.
 – May spontaneously convert memorized spells to healing ones (Good and Neutral Clerics) or harming ones (Evil Clerics).
-– At 1st level chooses two domains that grant her access to additional spells, normally not available to Clerics of other domains.
+– At 1st level chooses two domains that grant her access to additional spells and abilities, normally not available to Clerics of other domains.
 – Gains access to the following epic spells: Globe of Blades (at level 19), Mass Raise Dead (at level 20), Storm of Vengeance (at level 21), Energy Blades (at level 22), Implosion (at level 23) and Summon Deva (at level 24).
 – Gets one bonus feat at levels 22, 25 and 28.
 – Hit Die: d8